XAI-liacs/LLaMEA/docs/llamea.rst

   instead of entire source files from the LLM.
 * **Population evaluation** – with ``evaluate_population=True`` the evaluation
   function ``f`` operates on lists of solutions, allowing batch evaluations.
-* **Warm start** - With every iteration LLaMEA archives its latest run, in `<experiment_log_directory>/llamea_config.pkl`.
-It not have `warm_start` class methods, that takes the path to `<experiment_log_directory>`, restores the latest object and warm starts the program.
-Using `.run()` on the restored object will continue from where program was quit, and continue updating the provided directory.
+* **Warm start** -With every iteration, **LLaMEA** archives its latest run in `<experiment_log_directory>/llamea_config.pkl`.
+The framework provides **``warm_start`` class methods** that allow you to resume from a previously saved state.
+This methods:
+        - Accept the path to the ``<experiment_log_directory>``.
+        - Restore the most recent object from the archive.
+        - Reinitialize the program in warm-start mode.
+    After restoring the object, you can call `restored_object.run()` to continue execution from the point where the program was last terminated, while updating the same experiment directory.
-*  **Initial Population** - After a cold start, initialisation of LLaMEA object one can use `.run(<experiment_log_directory>)` to start with latest individual from the run in described in that directory.
-Make sure to use similar initialisation criteria, as was use in the previous experiment.
+*  **Initial Population**  -After a cold start, initialisation of LLaMEA object one can use `.run(<experiment_log_directory>)` to start with latest individual from the run logged in that directory.
+Make sure to use similar initialisation criteria, as was used in the logged experiment.

 Initialization Parameters
 -------------------------